OrvilleChomer/electronjs-experiments/README.md

    - [ ] Project #n: Modify a window's menu
    - [ ] Project #n: Context menu
    - [ ] Project #n: Open Dialog.
 Allow user to select a text file and view its contents
-   - [ ] Project #n: Edit and Save text files... use Save Dialog
+   - [ ] Project #n: Edit and Save text files... use Save Dialog as well as Open Dialog
    - [ ] Project #4: main.js code sends a message window code (renderer.js)
    - [ ] Project #n: Load and Parse a JSON file (from file system)
    - [ ] Project #n: Load and Parse an XML file (from file system)